ASuresh0524/raa/README.md

 Screen-native, multi-agent co-pilot demo for longitudinal and context-aware radiology interpretation.
 The repo contains:

-- `backend/`: FastAPI service that simulates the Screen Intelligence, Change-Detection, Guideline, and Drafting agents with rule-based logic and stubbed studies.
+- `backend/`: FastAPI service that simulates the Screen Intelligence, Change-Detection, Guideline, Drafting, and Voice agents with rule-based logic and stubbed studies.
-- `frontend/`: Vite + React UI that mimics a PACS layout with agent overlays for quick pitch demos.
+- `frontend/`: Vite + React UI that mimics a PACS layout with agent overlays plus a simple voice co-pilot.
+- `docs/`: Roadmap notes covering D2P workarounds, voice-first concepts, and model-routing ideas.

 ## Prerequisites